cKlee/ecpo/ecpo.md

 		rdfs:comment "A Chronology without an ending group."@en ;
 		owl:disjointWith ecpo:ClosedChronology ;
 		rdfs:subClassOf ecpo:Chronology ;
 		rdfs:subClassOf [
 			a owl:Restriction ;
 			owl:maxCardinality "0"^^xsd:nonNegativeInteger ;
 			owl:onProperty ecpo:hasEnd
 		] ;
 		rdfs:subClassOf [
 			a owl:Restriction ;
 			owl:minCardinality "1"^^xsd:nonNegativeInteger ;
 			owl:onProperty ecpo:hasBegin
 		] ;
 		rdfs:isDefinedBy <> .

 ## ClosedChronology

-[ClosedChronology]: #closedchronology
+[ ClosedChronology ]: #closedchronology

-A [ClosedChronology] is a [Chronology] which must make usage of minimum one property describing an ending group.
+A [ ClosedChronology ] is a [ Chronology ] which must make usage of minimum one property describing an ending group.
+Instances of [ ClosedChronology ] must at least participate in a relation with both properties [ hasBegin ] or one of its subproperties and [ hasEnd ] or one of its subproperties.

 	ecpo:ClosedChronology a owl:Class ;
 		rdfs:label "closed chronology"@en ;